DASI2015/Project-Dataset/README.md

-# Project-Dataset This is just a stoage place for data file for DASI Project 2015!
+# Project-Dataset This is just a storage place for data file for DASI Project 2015!